robflop/motiful/Wiki-Usage.md

 **Important notices**:

 A tag function _always_ passes the message as first param like above.
-In usage you don't need to pass it (done automatically), but in the tag's code you do.
+In usage you don't need to pass it (this is done automatically), but in the tag's code you do.
+See how it's done in the above example tag, that is how you need to do it too.

 Only **one** tag is possible per message.
 This is due to internal workings of scanning the message for tags with complex inputs such as arrays, objects etc.